Hinodeya69/terragrunt/README.md

 ## Requirements
 - For a proof of concept it is not necessary to use an organization as this needs a domain use project only

-- Create Cloud Identity or Google WorkSpace (Recommended Cloud Identity) - **If you have domain Name only**
+- Create Cloud Identity or Google WorkSpace (Recommended Cloud Identity) - **If you have domain Name only and if you wanna use organization**

 > **For Cloud Identity Or Google Workspace a domain name is required**